ErpNetDocs/tech/advanced/document-amounts/referenced-documents.md

 - If there are listed documents in the **Document Amount Referenced Documents** panel - the amount is distributed in the listed documents and no other documents.

-This makes it possible to enter additional amounts in the current document which is distributed only in other documents.
+This makes it possible to enter additional amounts in the document which is distributed only in other documents.

 > [!NOTE]
 >
 > Respectively, this requires listing the current document as 'Referenced', if such distribution is necessary.

-For more information about calculation and distribution formulas, see **[Amounts calculation](https://docs.erp.net/tech/advanced/document-amounts/amounts-calculation/index.html)** and **[Amounts distribution](https://docs.erp.net/tech/advanced/document-amounts/amounts-distribution/index.html)**.
+For more information, see **[Amounts calculation](https://docs.erp.net/tech/advanced/document-amounts/amounts-calculation/index.html)** and **[Amounts distribution](https://docs.erp.net/tech/advanced/document-amounts/amounts-distribution/index.html)**.

 Let's see the standard case for referenced document usage: transport of purchased goods.